Phone : +64 2 7447 2322

 Known for its warm temperate climate, the North Island of New Zealand is spread over 113,729 sq/km and receives an annual rainfall average of between 920mm and 1359mm.
-As the el nińo weather pattern continues to impact New Zealand’s climate, water management will increasingly pose a challenge for domestic and industrial consumers.
-The harvesting of rainwater for domestic consumption is on the increase as the North Island’s population increasingly adapts to the changing weather patterns.
+The harvesting of rainwater for domestic and industrial consumption is on the increase as the North Island’s population increasingly adapts to changing weather patterns.

 Harvesting rain from household rooftops and storing it for drier periods provides benefits in three ways.
 Firstly it takes pressure of the mains water supply, secondly it reduces a user’s carbon footprint and thirdly it is a most cost effective way of reducing household bills.
 A polyethylene tank can provide an independent supply of water during the drier months, helping to meet the irrigation demands of a garden and household alike.

 Rainwater is a valuable commodity which is readily harvested and stored for when it is needed most.
 To put this in perspective, the high altitudes of Rotorua in the northern central region receive close to 1359 mm of rain annually over 118 days.
 The capacity to store this amount of water provides households in the North Island with an opportunity to reduce reticulated mains consumption in a safe and hygienic way.